intoxstudio/restrict-user-access/readme.txt

 1. Upload the full plugin directory to your `/wp-content/plugins/` directory or install the plugin through `Plugins` in the administration
 1. Activate the plugin through `Plugins` in the administration
-1. Have fun creating your first Access Level under the menu *Access Levels > Add New*
+1. Have fun creating your first Access Level under the menu *User Access > Access Levels > Add New*

 == Frequently Asked Questions ==